s-waitz/master-thesis-code/README.md

 #### Installation

-To run the experiments, the Deepmatcher packet needs to be installed.
-It is recommended to install the adjusted version directly from GitHub, contains changes to enable transfer learning with weighted instances.
+To run the experiments, the Deepmatcher package needs to be installed.
+It is recommended to install the adjusted version directly from GitHub, which contains changes to enable transfer learning with weighted instances.

 ```shell
 pip install --upgrade --force-reinstall -e git+https://github.com/s-waitz/deepmatcher.git@master#egg=deepmatcher
 ```

 Further required packages are listed in "master-thesis-code/requirements.txt".
-Copy the files run.py and active_learning.py from the folder "/data/" to the working directory and import the functions.
+Copy the files run.py and active_learning.py from the folder "master-thesis-code/code/" to the working directory and import the functions.
 ```shell
 import run
 from run import *
 ```
 #### Experiments

-To reproduce the Deepmatcher experiments please use the notebooks in the folder "/notebooks/experiments_deepmatcher/".
+To reproduce the Deepmatcher experiments, please use the notebooks in the folder "master-thesis-code/notebooks/experiments_deepmatcher/".
 There is one notebook per dataset and one notebook for the baseline experiments.
 The following code snippet shows an example for the method al_tl in the setting DM3:

 ```shell
 run_al(dataset='dbpedia_viaf',